 10. Live consciously

 In our society, most people are weak but not truly conscious.
 We go through the motions daily, wake up, go to work, come back, have the same argument, watch TV, and sleep.
 Even if your daily itinerary looks more productive than this, chances are you’re probably still going through most of your life on autopilot.
 The root cause of this problem is that we are unaware of it.

 If you give this up for long enough, you’ll start seeing patterns in behavior, and you’ll start living more consciously automatically.

 You will start to understand why your self-esteem isn’t where you want it to be.
 Maybe you don’t have a great relationship with your parents.
 So talk to them about it.
 Maybe you feel lazy or do so.
 You should start exercising more.
 Once you’re more conscious about what it is, you need to take action and fix it.

 - To raise your self-esteem, you have to pay attention to yourself.

-- Start keeping a journal every morning, write down three things you’re grateful for and three things that you want to change about yourself.
+- Start keeping a journal every morning.
+Write down three things you’re grateful for and three things you want to change about yourself.

 People who have high self-esteem accept that their life is their responsibility.
-No one’s going to swoop in and save you.
-If you want to become rich, buying lottery tickets is not how to accept one’s ability.
-You have to read books, find mentors and try new things on everything that goes wrong in your life.
+No one’s going to swoop in and save you and if you want to become rich, buying lottery tickets is not how to accept one’s ability.
+You must read books, find mentors and try new things on everything that goes wrong in your life.

 Always stay true to yourself, be honest, be kind, and humble.
 It’s going to be hard at first.
 There will be a lot of temptation to give in and sacrifice your values for short-term gain.
 But believe me, no amount of money or media possessions will compare to the increase in self-esteem you get if you stay true to who you are.